anodejs/anodejs/docs/SIMPLE_SETUP.md

 ### Create Azure Subscription

 If you don't have Azure subscription, you can create one.
-For evaluation puposes you can always use trial subscription, which is free.
+For evaluation purposes you can always use trial subscription, which is free.

 ### Create storage account for your ANODE cluster

-Go to Azure portal and login with your LiveId, which own Azure subsciption.
+Go to Azure portal and login with your LiveId, which own Azure subscription.
 Navigate to storage accounts and create storage account for your ANODE cluster.
 You can choose any name for this storage account.
 Let's assume you've called it ```myanodestorage```.
 The information we will have to take from here is the account primary access key.
-It is a long string, you can copy from the portal.
+It is a long string you can copy from the portal.

 ## Setup git